List of Warhammer Fantasy characters

 This is a list of many important or pivotal fictional figures in the history of the Warhammer Fantasy universe.

-These characters have appeared in the games set in the Warhammer world, the text accompanying various games and games material, novels by GW and later Black Library and other publications based on the Warhammer setting by other publishers.
+These characters have appeared in the games set in the Warhammer world, the text accompanying various games and games material, novels by Games Workshop and later Black Library and other publications based on the Warhammer setting by other publishers.

 Some have been produced as modelsm, others have appeared only in text.